NoahZinsmeister/ERC-1484/contracts/samples/README.md

 ## Samples

-This directory contains minimum viable examples of a `Provider` and `Resolver`.
+This directory contains minimal examples of a `Provider` and `Resolver`.